victor5114/mention-feed/readme.md

 #### Build (Optionnal)

-> Ideally we would want to test our compiled files to make sure everything has beend correcly
+> Ideally we would want to test our compiled files to make sure everything has been correctly
 > bundled up.
 In this particular case, we use a static Node server that serves files through
 > one basic endpoint.
 However, if PORT is different than 8888, then the callback redirect_uri
 > won't work as expected, so make sure you start the server on port 8888.